 - Unusual changes in sleeping patterns or schedule

 In addition, you may notice that your loved one now has angry outbursts and is more volatile or unpredictable.
-He/she may be inattentive and not follow through on assignments or obligations on time or at all.
+He/she may be inattentive and not follow through on assignments or obligations on time, or at all.
 You may find your loved one making secretive, unexplained phone calls or cash withdrawals, concealing what’s on his/her computer screen, or creating new bank or online accounts.
 His/her schedule may change frequently, often without your knowledge.
-Your loved might also be sleeping more or suffering from insomnia, choosing to wear sunglasses often, trying to cover up unusual breath or body odors and in general is changing in ways you cannot explain, excuse or understand.
+Your loved might also be sleeping more or suffering from insomnia, choosing to wear sunglasses often, trying to cover up unusual breath or body odors.
+They, in general are changing in ways you cannot explain, excuse, or understand.

-It’s also possible that your loved one is not paying the bills, asks to borrow money, or is taking or stealing money from you and others.
+It’s also possible that your loved one is not paying their bills, asks to borrow money, or is taking or stealing money from you and others.
 You may notice your partner, friend, or relative feeling more melancholy and depressed (these can be psychological symptoms of withdrawal).
-And then there are common physical symptoms when an addict tries to quit a substance; these withdrawal symptoms may include muscle aches, vomiting, sweating, trembling, fever, insomnia and/or diarrhea.
+And then, there are common physical symptoms when an addict tries to quit a substance; these withdrawal symptoms may include muscle aches, vomiting, sweating, trembling, fever, insomnia and diarrhea.